Document last updated 3/27/2014.

 When parents come before the domestic relations court to terminate their marriage (or before the juvenile court in a parentage proceeding), the court must address what will happen to their children.
 The marriage/relationship may end, but both former spouses/partners will still be parents, and their children will still need regular contact with both parents.

 The laws regarding children in divorcing families have changed dramatically over the past few decades.
 For most of the 20th century, children were handled much the same as the property their parents owned.
 The parties would fight over the right to control their children’s fate, the court would hear their arguments, and, finally, one parent would “win” and be awarded custody of the children.
 The other parent would be awarded visitation rights.

 Over time, judges, lawyers, psychologists and others recognized that the impact this process had on the children was greater and often more negative than expected.
 The courts and the legislature began to shift their focus from the rights of the parents to the rights of the children.

 How are parental rights and responsibilities divided?

-Procedures for dividing parental rights and responsibilities now emphasize the rights of the child to be loved, protected and supported, while maintaining relationships with both parents, despite difficulties the parents may have with each other.
+Procedures for dividing parental rights and responsibilities now emphasize the rights of the child to be loved and supported, while maintaining relationships with both parents, despite difficulties the parents may have with each other.